Jewish Jewelry

 Many Jewish parents take great care when picking a Hebrew or secular name for their child and imbue it with special meaning related to their family history, whether it’s naming after someone directly or passing on the same meaning or similar sound of a name.
 And learning about the history and meaning of their name is a wonderful way for Jewish children to connect to their family history and the entire Jewish people!

-And, you can also honor your child’s Hebrew name and help them feel more connected to it by getting them a beautiful Hebrew name necklace or other jewelry from the Land of Israel!
+You can honor your or your child’s Hebrew name and with a beautiful Hebrew name necklace or other stunning name jewelry from the Land of Israel!

 JWS POST YOU MAY LIKE